 ”If I fall to fulfill my greatest dream for a world tour, then I will settle for a trip along the ridge of our fascinating Stara Planina, from end to end.
 And I believe it will be very fun and useful wandering because we know our country not better than Asian and African deserts because we live in our homeland as indifferent foreigners.”

-Another of the amazing things to do in Bulgaria for free is camping.
-Basically, you can put your tent wherever you want without being charged for that.
+Another one of the things to do in Bulgaria for free is camping.
+In Bulgaria, you can pretty much put your tent wherever you want without being charged for that.

 Bulgaria has a 354 km long coastline.
 It begins at the Romanian border in the North and ends at the Turkish border in the South.